Diners Club International: Kazakhstan

-Korea, South
+South Korea

-In Korea, Diners Club started its business around the 1980s.
+In South Korea, Diners Club started its business around the 1980s.
 However, in 1993, Citibank Korea sold Diners Club Korea to Daewoo Group, and after the acquisition by Daewoo Group, the parent company of Daewoo Motors, Diners Club Korea ran a successful business with sales of over 400 billion won.
 Diners Club Korea went through strict card issuance screening and solidified its position as a premium credit card in Korea.
 The number of Diners Club member stores increased more than tenfold, and the number of members reached hundreds of thousands, and the business was successful.
 However, Daewoo Group, which had acquired Diners Club, sold Diners Club Korea to Hyundai Motor Company after experiencing financial difficulties and starting a workout.
 Later, Diners Club Korea's name was changed to Hyundai Card, and Hyundai Motor Company began issuing Visa and MasterCard credit cards other than Diners Club to start a credit card business in earnest.
 Hyundai Card continued to maintain the exclusive license of Diners Club, but stopped issuing the card and discontinued the license contract with Diners Club because there was no benefit compared to the license fee.
 As a result, Hyundai Card was able to issue American Express cards and signed an exclusive license for American Express Card individual cards in Korea.
 Since then, Diners Club has signed a license contract with Korean credit card companies BC Card and Woori Card to issue Diners Club cards in Korea.
 In addition, Diners Club, which previously used Hyundai Card's payment network, began using BC Card's payment network in 2018.
 BC Card is a credit card company established by various Korean banks such as Citibank Korea and Woori Bank.
 Because it has contracts with almost all stores in Korea, Diners Club cards can be used at almost all stores and restaurants in Korea.

 Nordic franchise

 In the Nordic countries, the long-time franchisee was SEB Kort AB, a subsidiary of the Swedish bank Skandinaviska Enskilda Banken.
-SEB Kort closed the service on May 31, 2019, citing increased competition and regulatory pressure in the Nordic payment card market, and the card is no longer issued in the Nordic countries.
+SEB Kort closed the service in May 2019, citing increased competition and regulatory pressure in the Nordic payment card market, and the card is no longer issued in the Nordic countries.